SebastianBitBlocker/quickSort/README.md

 # quickSort
-Contains a QT project for a Windows standalone app for viasualization of the Quick Sort Algorithm
+Contains a QT project for a Windows standalone app for visualization of the Quick Sort Algorithm

 ## Execute standalone version on Windows